no-garlic/lyrical/README.md

 2 - Make new generations light grey until clicked on
-1 - Make sure a word is selected before regenerate words button is active 1 - Make sure 1 or more words are selected before regenerate lyrics button is active
+1 - Make sure a word is selected before regenerate words button is active 1 - Make sure 1 or more words are selected before regenerate lyrics button is active 1 - Delete page_edit and update navigation
+1 - Move navigate buttons by moving outer frame to sidebar.html 2 - Double click on song page to go to Next
+2 - Create Lyrics button on names.html goes to page 2 of edit (or dblclick?)
+3 - Create at least 1 proper structure template in the migration 3 - Add bootstrap icons to buttons
+3 - Move Next and Prev Buttons - try just under the page 3 - Set browser title to song name
+2 - Refactor using btn-generate for songId - get it from document.body instead

 ## Todo

 Prompts:
-1 - Delete page_edit and update navigation
-1 - Move navigate buttons by moving outer frame to sidebar.html 1 - If there is a marked word, drag-dropping a word should replace the marked word, otherwise it should replace the original word (by line/index)
+1 - If there is a marked word, drag-dropping a word should replace the marked word, otherwise it should replace the original word (by line/index)
 1 - Bug: textedit + save does not update right panel song lyrics 1 - Bug: drag-drop word + undo does not undo changes